-Over the years we have picked up more and more business from landlords who have started out managing the properties themselves but who have subsequently elected to involve a third party.
-Tenants can be very unpredictable in their demands on your time and it can be a very difficult relationship to manage.
+Over the years we have been approached by both private and corporate landlords who have started out managing the properties themselves but who have subsequently elected to involve a third party.
+In addition to keeping up with legislation, tenants can be very unpredictable in their demands on your time and it can be a very difficult relationship to manage.
 We are there to act on your instructions and you will have a full time property manager who will mediate on your behalf.
 Increasingly more of our clients are coming over to a fully managed service and are finding that this actually saves them money in the long term.

 We are often asked how long it takes to find a suitable tenant and obviously there is no fixed answer.
 It depends on the time of the year and the number of tenants looking.
-However, the process is much quicker than the sales market and it is not unusual for us to market a property and let it within 2 weeks.
+However, the process is much quicker than the sales market and it is not unusual for us to market a property and let it within days.
 We will give you advice about marketing your property to ensure that we get the maximum rent for you, the best calibre of tenant and the highest yields.
-As experts in the local market we are best placed to advise you of a realistic achievable rent and will create your marketing package accordingly.
+As experts in the local market we are best placed to advise you of a realistic achievable rent and will create a bespoke marketing strategy accordingly.

 Absolutely!
 We employ a third party to reference all our tenants.
 To build up an accurate picture of your prospective tenant we carry out a full credit check as well as obtaining references from their employers, previous landlords where appropriate and a bank validation check.
+We are encouraging the use of open banking checks as they allow checks to be made faster (e.g. to check regularity of salary payments) but to also highlight any anomolies or potential risks to the landlord.
 We will also conduct the necessary Right to Rent Checks in accordance with the new requirements set out under the Immigration Act 2014.
 We believe that you need as much information as possible before you enter into a binding agreement with your prospective tenant.

 We are delighted to be able to be able to offer a Guaranteed Rent and Legal Protection scheme to our Fully Managed and Rent Collection landlords.
 This particular cover is only available to a limited number of agents who meet the most stringent requirements regarding their professional conduct.
 Unlike many other insurance based schemes, there is no excess for you to pay and you still receive the rent payments on time.
 It further covers your legal costs in the event of a breach of tenancy.